YasmineBeck/gamma-robust-bilevel-heuristics/README.md

 # Introduction
 The repository contains the code accompanying the paper

-&emsp; _Heuristic Methods for Mixed-Integer, Linear, and Gamma-Robust Bilevel Problems_
+&emsp; _Heuristic Methods for Gamma-Robust Mixed-Integer Linear Bilevel Problems_

 by Yasmine Beck, Ivana Ljubic, and Martin Schmidt (2024) (to appear).